Mccaryr/dalt-wisney-ecommerce/README.md

 4. If you wish to test cart functionality then use test@email.com to sign in
 5. Have Fun!

 I'm always adding new features and content.
-Next goals are to convert project to Typescript and add testing with Jest.
+Next goals are to integrate with Stripe API and add testing with Jest.
-Project is hosted at https://dalt-wisney.herokuapp.com/
+Project is hosted at https://dalt-wisney-ecommerce.onrender.com/